 The digital device is an important learning tool and is to be used for educational purposes only.
-In order to use a Fort Payne City Schools' digital device, you must be willing to accept the following responsibilities:
+By accepting a Fort Payne City Schools' digital device, you acknowledge complete responsibility for its proper care and appropriate use.
+This responsibility encompasses all activities conducted on or through the device, including protecting it from damage, using it ethically, and adhering to all school technology policies.
+To use a Fort Payne City Schools' digital device, you must be willing to accept the following responsibilities: